 The Gospel is a message of freedom.
-That’s what we’re talking about in our daily Devotional, today January 10.
+We’re talking about that in our daily Devotional today, January 10.

 Today’s text is about the healing of a leper.
-Obviously, it describes a very dramatic situation in which a taboo is broken.
+It describes a dramatic situation in which a taboo is broken.

 Devotional for Today January 10